 Candidates are required to enroll in TaskStream which includes an online portfolio assessment system to facilitate candidate evaluation.
 Candidates create electronic portfolios to showcase and document their competencies and experience, share artifacts or the entire portfolio with instructors and advisors for feedback and review online, submit sections of their portfolio or the entire body of work for evaluation online, and track their progress toward their degree.
 Courses include assignments, etc. that create the portfolio.
 A one-time assessment fee is levied at the program's outset to cover these requirements.

-NOTES: Up to date schedule of course offerings can be found through the university's web portal, Cougar's Den, or with the assistance of the SPED site coordinator.
+NOTES: Up-to-date course schedules can be found through the university's Web portal, APU's Intranet, or with the assistance of the SPED site coordinator.